zukiapp/documentation/README.md

 - Crashalytics Server.

 **Push Notification Server**

 This server is responsable for sinding Apple Push Notifications.
 The URL https://push.zukiapp.com has to be accesible from the JIRA server which will have the Zuki's plugin installed in.

 **Crashalytics Server**

-Crashalytics <crashlytics.com> is a broadly known and powerful crash reporting solution.
+Crashalytics (http://crashlytics.com) is a broadly known and powerful crash reporting solution.
+Some components of this framework are hosted by Amazon, so at some point Zuki will try to access Amazon servers.

 Login considerations
 --------------------